 While the new cameras’ features won’t give users of the first generation much reason to upgrade, the two digital instant cameras are minor upgrades to popular instant cameras that see largely positive reviews.
 The update comes little more than a year after the original Cliq cameras became available — which begs the question: Do we really need a new digital instant camera every year?

-The, with the .
+The Canon Ivy Cliq+ 2 will list for $150, with the Ivy Cliq 2 selling for about $100.
 Both cameras are available for pre-order, with shipping starting September 23.
-The for 20 sheets, launching on the same date.
+The pre-cut circle paper sells for $12precut circle paper sells for $12 for 20 sheets, launching on the same date.